charmplusplus/charm/doc/charm++/manual.rst

    -  python

-   -  accel
+   -  accel (reserved for future/experimental use)

-   -  readwrite
+   -  readwrite (reserved for future/experimental use)

-   -  writeonly
+   -  writeonly (reserved for future/experimental use)

-   -  accelblock
+   -  accelblock (reserved for future/experimental use)

    -  memcritical